 Who is Peter Thiel?

 What was once a whispered rumor of an anonymous backer financing Hogan’s case has, over the past two days, turned wholly concrete.
 Confirming Denton’s suspicions, PayPal founder and Silicon Valley mogul Peter Thiel came forward as Hogan’s benefactor Wednesday, a move that sparked a swirl of conversation about ethics and expensive litigation and the lengths billionaires will go to for a grudge.
 Thiel, who was an early investor in Facebook and was played in The Social Network by Wallace Langham, an actor best known for crotchety procedural CSI, has the money to keep this going for a while, with Forbes estimating his current worth at approximately $2.7 billion — which makes the $10 million he dispensed in Hogan’s case look like relative peanuts.
-(Fun fact: he's pledged support as a San Francisco delegate.)
+(Fun fact: he's pledged support as a San Francisco delegate for Donald Trump.)

 What’s his beef with Gawker?
 In 2007, Gawker’s Valleywag blog posted a piece entitled “Peter Thiel Is Totally Gay, Guys” — and, though he wasn’t the only one whose personal life was aired on the Gawker site, that made it personal.
 (Incidentally, that’s the same year that Hulk Hogan’s sex tape was recorded, though it wasn’t published on Gawker until 2012.)
 Gawker, he told the New York Times, “ruined people’s lives for no reason.”
 He has now jumped into the ring in what he says is defense of those who might not have multiple billions of dollars at their disposal to pay legal fees.
 It's a squabble quite literally a decade in the making.